 - Very slow plant growth

-- Hard crust of fertilizer on the surface of the soil
+- The hard crust of fertilizer on the surface of the soil

 - Death of seedlings

 How long does it take granular fertilizer to work on plants?